Page Contents

 - The attorney prepared the legal forms, and the sister got served with the legal documents.

-- A trial date got scheduled.
+- A trial date was scheduled.

-On the date of the trial, the attorney made several attempts before the trial started, to reach a settlement agreement with the sibling living in the home.
+On the date of the trial, the attorney made several attempts before the trial started to reach a settlement agreement with the sibling living in the home.

 The sister was uncooperative.
 She wanted to stay in the home longer and refused to pay a fair rent.